versionize/versionize/README.md

 You can configure `versionize` either by creating a `.versionize` JSON file the working directory.

 Any of the command line parameters accepted by `versionized` can be provided via configuration file leaving out any `-`.
 For example `skip-dirty` can be provided as `skipDirty` in the configuration file.
+The `.versionize` configuration file is deserialized into a `ConfigurationContract.cs` object behind the scenes.

 Changelog customization can only be done via a `.versionize` file.
 The following is an example configuration: